 Christmas is a Christian holiday that celebrates the birth of Jesus Christ.
-Christians believe that Jesus was the Son of God.
+Christians believe that Jesus was the son of God.
 He was born over 2,000 years ago in Palestine (now Israel).
-His birth is celebrated each year on December 25th and is one of the most sacred celebrations on the Christian calendar.
-Christmas customs are observed by Christians in countries all around the world.
+His birth is celebrated on December 25 each year.
+It is one of the most sacred celebrations on the Christian calendar.
+Christmas customs are observed by Christians in countries all over the world.
 The traditions include decorating with holiday lights and Christmas trees, singing carols and giving gifts.
 Many families attend church services on Christmas Eve and/or Christmas Day.